Before tracking, are you covered?

 - Cloth wick with attractant keeps wafting scent into the air

-- Easy to catch and mark Asian hornets on the cloth wick
+- Easy to attract Asian hornets on the cloth wick

 - Do not have by-catch (eg not killing other insects and pollinators).